- Provider News Center

 Ease of Retrieving Medical Records

-Medical records are organized and stored in a manner that allows easy retrieval and are to be made available to IBC as defined in the Professional Provider Agreement.
+Medical records are organized and stored in a manner that allows easy retrieval and are to be made available to Independence as defined in the Professional Provider Agreement.

 Confidentiality of Information

 The confidentiality of a patient’s record is safeguarded in the following ways: